Mood Wall Ice Breaker

 • A great communication piece for everyone for validation and sharing ideas.

-Who Should do Empathy Mapping?
+Who Should Use Empathy Map?

 • UX professionals and teams